-I am a sociologist of digital media and a Lecturer in Digital Cultures at the University of Sydney, Australia.
-I hold a Master of Public Administration and a PhD in interdisciplinary Social Science from Syracuse University (USA), and my research interests span networks, discourses, and cultures of activism in the digital age.
+I am a cultural sociologist and a Lecturer in Digital Cultures at the University of Sydney, Australia.
+I hold a Master of Public Administration and a PhD in interdisciplinary Social Science from Syracuse University (USA), and my research interests span networks, narratives, and cultures of activism in the digital age.

-I am a member of the Centre for International Security Studies and Editor of the Digital War journal, and have a track record of publications on digital war, legitimising state power, transnational mobilisation, and algorithmic surveillance.
-My work has appeared, among others, in Big Data & Society, International Journal of Communication, Media, War & Conflict, Oxford Handbook on Digital Media & Society, and the Journal of Intelligence and National Security.
+I am a member of the Centre for International Security Studies and Editor of the Digital War journal, and have a track record of publications on digital war, legitimising state power, transnational mobilisation, and algorithmic citizenship.
+My work has appeared, among others, in Big Data & Society, International Journal of Communication, Global Networks, Media, War & Conflict, and the Journal of Intelligence and National Security.

 For inquiries, please contact me at olga.boichak[at]sydney.edu.au.